CHOOSING THE RIGHT PVC ROOFING SYSTEM

 In roofing, your system plays an essential role in the protection of a building.
 Ultraviolet rays, ponding water, and high winds all conspire to compromise a roof prematurely, leading to leaking, damage to the building, costly repairs, and possibly an early tear-off and re-roof.
-Sika Sarnafil roofing responds to these challenges with a variety of PVC single-ply roofing system configurations designed to meet the specific needs of almost any application, regardless of slope.
+Sika Sarnafil responds to these challenges with various PVC roofing system configurations designed to meet the specific needs of any application, regardless of slope or location.

 ADHERED PVC ROOFING SYSTEMS